chrisolen1/spark-on-gke/README.md

 kubectl create -f spark-rbac.yaml
 ```

-6. Create GCS bucket, create secret for bucket access, and provide access to GKE cluster
+6. Create GCS bucket, create secret for bucket access, and provide access to GKE cluster (Note: This just be run prior to building/pushing Docker images because this step will distribute the GCS secret json file to all of the relevant images)
 ```bash
 sh create-gcs.sh
 ```